skoji/noramark/README.md

 ArtiMark is a simple text markup language.
 It focuses on creating XHTML files for EPUB books.
 It is optimized for Japanese text for the present.

-**CAUTION This is very early alpha version, so it's not stable at all including the markup syntax. **
+**CAUTION This is very early alpha version, so it's not stable at all.
+Even the markup syntax will change. **

-I hope it will be partly stable by the end of January, 2013
+I hope it will be partly stable by the end of Feburary, 2013

 ## Installation